dmshreyas28/flashcard-app-kotlin/README.md

 16 beautiful preset colors to organize your subjects visually.
 Each subject maintains its unique color throughout the app.

 ### Offline First Architecture
 All data is stored locally first using Room Database, ensuring the app works perfectly offline.
-When online, data syncs to Firebase Firestore for backup.
+When online, data syncs to Firebase Firestore for backup and cross-device access.

 ### Material 3 Design
-Built with the latest Material 3 design system, supporting both light and dark themes with dynamic colors on Android 12+.
+Built with the latest Material 3 design system (Compose BOM 2024.04.01), supporting both light and dark themes with dynamic colors on Android 12+.
+Features smooth animations and modern UI patterns including AutoMirrored icons for RTL language support.

 ## Troubleshooting